Adversarial Reasoning at Jailbreaking Time: Experiments

 In this section, we present our results on white-box target LLMs that permit direct access to log-prob vectors---essential for calculating our loss function given in \eqref{eq: loss_target}.
 Results for black-box models are given in \Cref{sec: transfer}.

-For all methods that rely on an attacker LLM to generate the attacking prompts—except for AutoDAN-Turbo\footnote{We were unable to reproduce results with AutoDAN-Turbo's official implementation; the attacker model did not generate the expected outputs even after substituting Llama-3-70 with Mixtral.} we have deployed Mixtral\footnote{Note that the standard versions of PAIR and TAP-T use Vicuna.
+For all methods that rely on an attacker LLM to generate the attacking prompts we deploy Mixtral\footnote{Note that the standard versions of PAIR and TAP-T use Vicuna.
 The use of a stronger model such as Mixtral here leads to a higher ASR than their reported results.}.
 The main results are presented in \Cref{table_ASR}.
-Except for Llama-3-8B, our method achieves the best ASR among both the token-space and the prompt-space attempts.
-This is significant because token-space algorithms operate without constraints to be semantically meaningful, making it easier to find a jailbreaking prompt.
-However, as shown in \Cref{table_ASR}, for target models that have been adversarially trained against token-level jailbreaking such as Llama-3-8B-RR \cite{zou2024improvingalignmentrobustnesscircuit} and R2D2 \cite{mazeika2024harmbenchstandardizedevaluationframework}, these algorithms largely fail since as the rely on eliciting only a handful of tokens.
+Except for Llama-3-8B, our method achieves the best ASR among both the token-space and the semantic-space attempts.
+Notably, token-space algorithms operate without constraints to be semantically meaningful, thereby facilitating the search for a jailbreaking prompt.
+However, as shown in \Cref{table_ASR}, for target models that have been adversarially trained against token-level jailbreaking such as Llama-3-8B-RR \cite{zou2024improvingalignmentrobustnesscircuit} and R2D2 \cite{mazeika2024harmbenchstandardizedevaluationframework}, these algorithms largely fail as they rely on eliciting only a few tokens.
 In \Cref{app: examples}, we provide jailbreak examples and details of how our algorithm works w.r.t. those examples in \Cref{o1_example,Claude_example}.

+Additionally, in \Cref{table_queries}, we compare the average of overall queries per success among all the baselines.
+Although AutoDAN-Turbo and Rainbow Teaming require few evaluation-time prompts, they involve extensive upfront computation to identify initial strategies, so this should be incorporated into any comparison.
+While our method does require more queries than PAIR, it achieves higher success rates on difficult tasks that demand multiple refinement steps.
+In this manner, another useful comparison is the one provided in \Cref{iter_compare} where we compare the number of jailbreaks at each iteration for both algorithms.

 \paragraph{Different attackers.} The ASR of all the algorithms that rely on an LLM for generating the attacking prompts varies by the capabilities of that LLM.
 These capabilities, however, can be improved by scaling the test-time computation \cite{snell2024scalingllmtesttimecompute}.
 We demonstrate the efficacy of our algorithm by using a weaker attacker model such as Vicuna.
 We compare the ASR of our algorithm to those of PAIR \cite{chao2024jailbreakingblackboxlarge} and TAP-T \cite{mehrotra2024treeattacksjailbreakingblackbox}, all targeting Llama-3-8B.
 As shown in Table~\ref{table_weaker}, our algorithm achieves an ASR of $64\%$ with Vicuna---more than three times the ASR achieved by PAIR and TAP-T. Notably, it nearly attains the same ASR as PAIR with Mixtral as the attacker-- a much stronger LLM than Vicuna.
 Furthermore, our method uses a very simple system prompt for the attacker LLM (see \Cref{app: att_sys}) compared to methods such as PAIR and TAP-T. This highlights the effectiveness of optimally scaling test-time computation rather than scaling the model.
 This aligns with a broader trend in the reasoning literature \cite{snell2024scalingllmtesttimecompute}.